UCCF logo Your browser does not support HTML5 video.

 Catch up on how things have been since the last time your Impact Group met.
 Allow anyone new to introduce themselves.
 Then ask group members:

-• Talk about the best listener you know.
-What makes them such a great listener?
+• Think of someone you know who listens well.
+What makes them such a good listener?

 Ask for a volunteer to read Matthew 13:1-23 to the group, praying a short prayer that – however much they’ve come to know Jesus, they’d know him better as a result of your time together.